 You have the right to request:

-- The deletion of your personal data, for example, when you withdraw consent, or object and we have no legitimate overriding interest, or once the purpose for which we hold the data has come to an end.
+- The deletion of your personal data, for example, when you withdraw consent, or object and we have no legitimate overriding interest, or once the purpose for which we hold the data has come to an end; and

 - That we stop any consent-based processing of your personal data after you withdraw that consent.

-You have the right to request a copy of any of the information that we hold about you at any time, and also to have that information corrected if it is inaccurate.
+You have the right to request a copy of any of the information that we hold about you at any time.

 If you feel that your data has not been handled correctly, or you are unhappy with our response to any requests you have made to us regarding the use of your personal data, you have the right to lodge a complaint with the Information Commissioner’s Office.